LiaScript/LiaScript-Exporter/README.md

 If you want your site to speak the text out loud, then you will have to add your responsivevoice-key via `--key`.

+__`--web-zip`:__ Use this parameter to directly bundle all input into a zip file instead of a folder.

 ### PDF